Published by Stephen Michael Leininger in Stephen Michael Leininger · 24 November 2017

 Mitochondrial Eve: Should Christians be Worried? – Part I

-This blog will be presented in two parts.
-Part I will focus on topics that are necessary precursors to a fuller understanding of the present research in light of the Genesis account of creation in Scripture … to answer the questions: 1) Should Christians be worried that the Bible is wrong; and, 2) Does science refute the Bible account of Adam and Eve’s creation?
-Also in Part I, we will be using Scripture to show the account of Eve’s creation is meant to be interpreted as literally and historically accurate.
-Furthermore, since Scripture tells us that Adam was created from dust of the earth, understanding the deeper meaning of dust and salt when used in the Bible is another goal of this blog.
+This blog will be presented in three parts.
+Part I will focus on topics that are necessary precursors to a fuller understanding of the present research in light of the Genesis account of creation in Scripture … to answer the questions: 1) Should Christians be worried that the Bible is wrong; and, 2) Does science refute the historicity of the Bible account of Adam and Eve’s creation?
+In order to answer those questions more comprehensively, we will be using Scripture and Magisterial documents to show the account of Eve’s creation is meant by God to be interpreted as literally and historically accurate.
+Furthermore, since Scripture tells us that Adam was created from dust of the earth, understanding the deeper meaning of dust (and salt) when used in the Bible is another goal of this blog.
 Part II will show why the science behind so-called mtEve did not contradict the literal interpretation of the Genesis account of that creation event.
 In fact, the science helps to prove that Adam and Eve were created just as Genesis tells us.
 Part III proves beyond a reasonable doubt that the literal and literalistic interpretation of Adam and Eve's creation are virtually identical, and that alternate hypotheses (e.g., they were born from separate parents, population bottleneck, etc.) are insurmountably problematic from a theological standpoint, even to the point of heresy on at least two points.

 In 1987, research undertaken by Rebecca Cann, Mark Stoneking, and Allan Wilson was published in Nature magazine.
 They concluded that all human beings descended from one female living in Africa approximately 200,000 years ago.
 They do not suggest that she is the first female human.
 Rather, travelling backwards through time, it is claimed she was the first female ancestor from whom all subsequent humans share a common set of mitochondrial DNA (mtDNA).
 It is also believed that Y-chromosome Adam could have existed at a different time-frame than did mtEve.
 While we will be challenging some of their assumptions, we will not be attempting to determine the validity of the science or the methodology used by the researchers in order to gain the information necessary to reach their conclusions.
 Some of the conclusions reached by the research authors will, however, be challenged.